mattermost/docs/source/help/apps/desktop-guide.rst

 The options appear in the Settings page, available from the `File` menu under `Settings`.

-Description of each setting is included below this table.
+A description of each setting is included below this table.

 +-------------------------------------------------------------------------------+---------------------------+---------------------------+---------------------------+
 | Setting                                                                       | Windows                   | Mac                       | Linux                     |